For bug reports, general questions and feature requests send an email to one of the following:

 We realize that many users want higher sample rates in order to measure higher frequencies.
 Apple has limited the sample rate of the internal accelerometer and gyroscope to 100Hz and it is not possible for an app programmer to bypass this limit.
 We have some ideas to allow higher sampling frequencies but those ideas will require external hardware.
 Our goal is to offer a way to measure higher frequencies in a future release.

 Version 3.00 added the ability to sample data through the microphone port.
-As of version 3.00 Vibration can sample either the internal microphone or the Digiducer Accelerometer using the audio input system built into the iPhone and iPad.
-Access to the Digiducer Accelerometer is an In-App purchase but you can try before you buy.
-The purchase page gives you the option of a 1 hour test drive of the Digiducer input.
+As of version 3.00 Vibration can sample either the internal microphone or the Digiducer Accelerometer, 633A01 USB Accelerometer, and 485B39 Digital ICP two channel USB sampling input using the audio input system built into the iPhone and iPad.
+Access to the these devices is an In-App purchase but you can try before you buy but with limitations to the sample rate and sample length.

 Another exciting addition in Version 3.00 is integration with the Apple Watch.
 Vibration now has a companion watch application which allows you to start data acquisition by touching the Sample button in the app on the watch.
 This is convenient when you want to take data in a location where the device is not easily accessible and you cannot reach the Sample button on the iPhone or iPad.

 Version 2.0 is a complete ground up rewrite of the Vibration application.
 Many users have made excellent suggestions to improve the application but the architecture of the original Vibration application made adding features difficult.
 In addition, the original application was written long before the iPad was introduced and as such it did not have an iPad mode which could use the full resolution of the tremendous iPad display.
 Version 2.0 is a universal application which makes use of full resolution of iPhones (including the new iPhone 5) and the iPad mini, full size iPad and retina displays.